Last Updated on May 29, 2021 by Fiona Maclean

 With its stunning cliff-top setting, sweeping sandy bays on either side, Tenby is very much the holiday heart of Pembrokeshire, but in a county where the sea is never more than 14 miles away, its coast is another important draw.
 The Pembrokeshire Coast National Park is the only one in the UK established because of the wild beauty of its coastline.

 The county has a wide range of accommodation to choose from but if you are looking for a special home from home, then Coastal Cottages of Pembrokeshire are the go-to people.
-They offer more than five hundred and fifty holiday cottages to choose between, from small, quaint and quirky to stylish, grand and modern, and for all budgets.
+They have more than 550 holiday cottages to choose between, from small, quaint and quirky to stylish, grand and modern, and for all budgets.

 A weekend isn’t long enough to do justice to all Tenby and Pembrokeshire have to offer but we gave it our best shot.
 A good starting point for a town tour is Castle Hill where the excellent little Tenby Museum and Art Gallery displays all you need to know about the area’s history while the gallery features works by local boy Augustus John and his daughter Gwen.